FravBox/YagCCs/readme.md

 An entire verification system based on reacting with a specific emoji to a specific post.
 Heavily commented, customizable, and has some picture examples.
 This is probably my most user-friendly code in the repo.

+Also has a nice join and leave message template.

 </details>

-P.S.
-I don't know how to code at all.
-These are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
+P.S. ~~I don't know how to code at all.~~ I now BRELY know how to code, but most of these are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
 So while these all work, they might not be the most efficient.

 # Misc Notes